carlosvouking/carlosvouking.github.io/_posts/2018-9-28-SQL-Join query optimization with-Deep-Q learning.md

 ### Optimization with Reinforcement learning: Deep Q Learning:
 Normally speaking, **Reinforcement learning** was not considered as part of the multiple SQL query optimization techniques.
-A recently published [paper](https://arxiv.org/pdf/1808.03196.pdf)
+A research [paper](https://arxiv.org/pdf/1808.03196.pdf) recently came out and showed than the use of reinforcement learning could make query execution a lot faster than the standard techniques we are already used to.